 The stonefish is a master at making itself invisible by blending in with its surroundings.
 You could easily step on a stonefish at low tide because they are so well-camouflaged that you would have little likelihood of seeing one in time.

 Use extreme caution while walking on tidal flats or splashing through water at low tide.
 Please remember – these creatures are so well camouflaged that they are almost invisible in their native habitat.
 They are also capable of sitting exposed to the air for several hours during low tide, so you could find yourself stepping on a fish that is out of the water!
-A very painful experience!
+A very painful and potentially deadly experience!

 I urge you to use extreme caution walking on exposed tidal flats any place stonefish can be found.
 Ask the locals – if stonefish live nearby they will likely have some scary stories to tell!